ausbin/webzone-cf/README.md

    domain is in Route 53?
 2. Add A and AAAA records which are aliases for the CloudFront distribution once CloudFormation has set it up (still had to do this)

-To locally test the lambda, you can use `./local.py` inside `webzone/`.
-There are various flags that change its behavior.
-You can create a virtualenv (e.g., `virtualenv -p python3 venv; . venv/bin/activate`) and use `requirements.txt` to install the dependencies (`pip install -r update_function/requirements.txt`).
+3. Go into the GitHub settings for the repository and add the URL output by `./update.sh` as the webhook URL.
+Choose "only `push`".
+Add the secret `$WEBHOOK_SECRET`.

-There's probably some overcomplicated SAM way to do this instead but I don't care
+To locally test the lambda, you can use `./test.sh`... almost.
+It works well enough for checking syntax errors, at least.

 Links
 -----